zankia/damas-core/API.md

 The API is divided into sections: nodes and links, search, assets, graphs, authentication.

-The API is available in Python, Javascript, and command line tools like curl.

 The implementations for Python and Javascript use the native types available in the languages - like Python dictionnaries and Javascript Objects.

 # Nodes and links